 Beneath the Baobabs will house three main stages just like last year.
 The main performances will explode on the main stage thanks to its world-class, state-of-the-art Funktion One sound system.
-There will also be a hidden pop-up stage between the baobabs and bamboo for those of who love to discover secrets.
+There will also be a pop-up stage beneath the baobabs for those who love to discover secrets.

 Kilifi welcomes a new sonic space this year.
-As you might tell, MUZE stage is named after the alternative Nairobi nightclub where we #DanceDifferent.
+As you might tell, MUZE stage is named after the alternative Nairobi nightclub where we #DanceDifferent every weekend.
 It will be replacing the mighty Umojah Sound System stage which has blessed us over the years with healing reggae and dub music.

 Even though we’ll miss the tropical Jamaican festival vibes, it will be interesting to experience MUZE’s intimate parties in Kilifornia.

 Kilifi New Year University will also open its doors for its second year.
-This is a school you wanna go to – you walk in barefoot and sit wherever you want (preferably next to your festival crush).
-And engage in enlightening discussions on current and emerging issues plus film and documentary screenings from dusk until dawn.
+Unlike most, this is a school you actually want to go to – you walk in barefoot and sit wherever you want (preferably next to your festival crush).
+And engage in enlightening discussions on current issues plus film and documentary screenings from dusk until dawn.

 Since there’s no beach nearby, Kilifi New Year has a water park instead.
 This allows festival-goers to cool down on the water slides, umbrella showers and swings during those sweltering Kilifi afternoons.
 Here, you can unleash the forgotten child within you without fear of judgement.

 And the Kilifornia experience is not complete without lazing around the epic baobab deck.
-Overlooking the indigenous forests of Coastal Kilifi, you breathe in their serenity.
-And share the wisdom of the mighty baobab tree.
+Overlooking the indigenous forests of Coastal Kilifi, you breathe in their wild serenity.
+And share in the wisdom of the ancient baobab tree.

 Meanwhile, every night comes with its own festival magic.
-It unleashes trippy light shows and smoke effects that might actually make you think you’re in Tomorrowland.
-And don’t be surprised to see giant praying mantises on site, glowing in the dark.
+It unleashes trippy light shows and smoke effects that might make you think you’re in Tomorrowland.
+And don’t be surprised to see giant praying mantises on-site glowing in the dark.

 The Burn is arguably the highlight of Kilifi New Year Festival.
 This annual tradition involves burning a large recycled wooden structure in a grand ceremony.
 It’s like fireworks but bigger.